RedPitaya/Documentation/appsFeatures/command_line_tools/utils/calib_util.rst

 .. code-block:: console

+    root@rp-f0ef2d:~# calib
-    calib version 2.07-641-82b32cf71
+    calib version 3.00-781-bc5ed07cd

     Usage: calib [OPTION]...

     OPTIONS:
             -r               Read calibration values from eeprom (to stdout).
                             The -n flag has no effect.
 The system automatically determines the type of stored data.
                             Examples: -r, -rf, -rv, -rvf, -rx, -rfx, -rvx, -rvfx.

             -w               Write calibration values to eeprom (from stdin).
                             Examples: -w, -wf, -wn, -wfn, -wmn, -wfmn

-            -d    Reset calibration values in eeprom from factory zone. (-n flag converts to new version 6 format)
+            -d               Reset calibration values in eeprom from factory zone. (-n flag converts to new version 5 format) Conversion to version 6 is impossible, as the calibration will not be valid.
+The only solution is recalibration and using the -in6 flag for version 6.
-                Examples: -d, -dn, -dn5, -dn6
+                            Examples: -d, -dn

             -i               Reset calibration values in eeprom by default
                             Examples: -i, -if, -in, -inf, -in5, -inf5, -in6, -inf6, -ie, -ief, -ine, -inef, -ine5, -inef5, -ine6, -inef6.

             -o               Converts the calibration from the user zone to the old calibration format.
 For ecosystem versions 0.98 to 1.04.

             -b               Binary input and output mode.
 Works only with the -r and -w flags.
                             (Example: calib -rb > backup.bin, cat backup.bin | calib -wb).
+            -s [FILE_NAME]   Displays information about the backup.
+                            (Example: calib -s backup.bin, calib -s -u backup.bin, calib -s -v backup.bin

     Modifiers for output:
             -v    Produce verbose output.